ustas-eth/daily-glider/articles/instructions/README.md

 }
 ```

-I have no idea what this example is supposed to do, why they use payable, why there's a redundant balance check :D But we can try to get the contract's source code; it's quite easy even without Etherscan (Kovan is deprecated).
+I have no idea what this example is supposed to do, why they use payable, or why there's a redundant balance check :D But we can try to get the contract's source code; it's quite easy even without Etherscan (Kovan is deprecated).

 Remember the [Debug Technique](../debug-technique/README.md)?
 Well, our contract is located on offset 1, so we have to change the `.exec()`, plus add a `print()` to the arbitrary part where we will first step up to the parent function and then to the contract, getting its source code: